pykickstart/pykickstart/docs/kickstart-docs.rst

 Configures network information for target system and activates network devices in installer environment.
-The device specified in the first network command is activated automatically.
-Activation of the device can be also explicitly required by ``--activate`` option.
+The device specified in the first network command is activated automatically unless ``--no-activate`` option is used.
+Activation of a device can be also explicitly required by ``--activate`` option.

 ``--device=``